pvv2202/remt/README.md

 remt2 depends heavily on dominator.
 To use, you must first annotate a genbank file using domainate.py.
 For example:

-`domainate.py -i input.gb -r reference.fasta --max_overlap 0.6 -o output.gb`
+`domainate.py -i unannotated.gb -r reference.fasta --max_overlap 0.6 -o annotated.gb`

-After annotating with a reference fasta file, you must generate two different enumerated reports.
-The first will be annotated by domain.
+After running through Domainator, the annotated GenBank file can be used as input for REMT.
 For example:

-`enum_report.py -i annotated_input.gb --by domain --domain_descriptions --start --end --score -o output_by_domain.tsv`

-The second will be annotated by contig.
-For example:

-`enum_report.py -i annotated_input.gb --by contig --length --topology -o output_by_contig.tsv`

-Note that remt requires the domain_descriptions, start, end, score, length, and topology fields to function.
-Domain or contig tsv reports that do not contain this information will lead to errors.

-After generating, both reports can be fed into remt2.
-For example:

-`python remt2.py -i by_domain.tsv  by_contig.tsv -o output`
+`python3 remt2.py -i annotated.gb -o output`
-*For inputs, by domain goes first and by contig goes second

 remt2 is tailored for annotations using All_REBASE_Gold_Standards_Protein_20221213.fasta.
-To use a different reference file you will need to get it in the same format as Gold Standard annotations. standardize.py (found in the helper programs folder) or remt2 could be tweaked to accomodate different fasta files.
+To use a different reference file you will need to get it in the same format as Gold Standard annotations. standardize.py or remt2 could be tweaked to accomodate different fasta file formats.

 remt2 also contains a number of arguments.
 These include:

 ```
---coords will include the start and end points of the annotated domains listed
+--comparison requires an input csv comparison file and tells how often homologous systems appear clustered and split.
---stats prints a number of useful statistics about the run (thing like # of contigs, # of systems, etc.)
+--stats prints a number of statistics about the run (thing like # of contigs, # of systems, etc.)
+--histogram outputs a histogram of system distances.
+The default bin size is 10, but this can be changed by specifying a number after the argument
+--kde outputs a kernel density estimate of system distances.
+This is clipped to display positive values only
 --excel makes the results excel friendly.
 The default puts the re/mt results on different lines and is better for reading HTML results
---filter_n will remove enzymes with recognition sequences that contain >3 Ns in a row.
-Can be useful as sequences with many Ns in a row can lead to some weird matches
---ingore_nonspec will remove enzyems with nonspecific recognition sequences (sequences <3 bp)
+--ingore_nonspec will remove enzyems with nonspecific recognition sequences (sequences <3 bp) or enzymes with many Ns in the recognition sequence
 --min_distance takes an integer as an argument and will only output systems above the specified minimum distance
 --min_score takes an integer as an argument and will only include enzymes above the specified score (scores come from domainate.py.
 Typically a min score of 40-60 is best)
 --in_range takes an integer as an argument and will include the reference sequences of mts within the specified range of listed res and vice versa
 ```
+# compare_systems.py

+Program to sort through an annotated genbank file and, for every clustered system, find all homologous systems that are split.
+The output of this can be cleaned and used as an input to remt2.
+Considerable improvements could be made, but it is functional and its output is useful for filtering remt2 results.
+The outputs from compare_systems have to be cleaned by clean.py to be used as input for remt2.

+compare_systems depends on dominator.
+To use, you must first annotate a genbank file using domainate.py as in remt2.

+You can then run compare_systems.
+For example:

+`python3 compare_systems.py -i annotated.gb -o output`

+compare_systems has a number of arguments.
+Several are the same as remt2.
+The only new argument is --mats which can take the data matrices generated by compare_systems as input.

+# genome_from_protein.py

+Program that takes both an ncbi assembly summary file and an ncbi table (downloaded after a blast search on a specific protein) and, for every homologous system, downloads any genomes in which the homolog appears.
+The output of this can then be fed into homologs.py to find data about homologous systems

+# homologs.py

+Program that takes directories generated by genome_from_protein as input and ouputs KDEs and stats about the distances of all homologous systems to the console.

+# utils.py

+A number of utility functions used by the other programs.
+Notably, by importing annotations and giving it required input arguments, you can parse annotated GenBank files and get a dictionary of contigs, each of which contains relevant information about the contig itself and dictionaries containing information about all of the restriction enzyems and methlytransferases on that contig.